papis/papis/doc/source/configuration.rst

     ~/Documents/papers/.papis.config

-Then, every time that you use this library papis will also source this configuration file.
+Then, every time that you use this library Papis will also source this configuration file.
 This can be used as an alternative to adding more configuration options in the main configuration file or if you expect this library to be used on more machines with different configurations.